BlueInstruction/AdrenaProxy/README.md

 ## Disclaimer

 Not affiliated with Qualcomm Technologies, Inc.
 SGSR™ and Snapdragon™ are trademarks of Qualcomm Technologies, Inc.
+NVIDIA, DLSS, and NVNGX are trademarks of NVIDIA Corporation.